Secret Story (African TV series)

-Secret Story Afrique is a French-language reality competition television show, adapted from the French original television show Secret Story.
+Secret Story Afrique (titled on-screen as Secret Story), is a French-language reality competition television show, based on the French television show Secret Story.

-Like the original version, although this show is not directly inspired from Big Brother created by producer John de Mol Jr. in 1997, it does have a similar concept while including his own game mechanics and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay Entertainment.
+Like the original version, although the show is not directly inspired from Big Brother created by producer John de Mol Jr. in 1999, it does have a similar concept while including his own game mechanics and is also produced and owned by Big Brothers production company Endemol Shine Group.

-The show follows a group of contestants from all over French-speaking Africa who live together, isolated from the outside world in a house called Maison des Secrets (House of Secrets), fitted with cameras and microphones in each room.
+The show follows a group of contestants from all over African French who live together, isolated from the outside world in a house called Maison des Secrets (House of Secrets), fitted with cameras and microphones in each room.

 Each week, a contestant is voted out by the spectators.
 They also have a secret that they must keep, while also discovering that of the others.

 Season 1

 The show's first season aired on Canal+ Pop from 15 June 2024 to 10 August 2024.
 The hosts were Jean-Michel Onnin and Stéphanelle, with Gabonese actor Keiffren Bondobari as la Voix.
 There was also a Live 24/7 available on a separate television channel.

 Awa Sanoko from Côte d'Ivoire won this season on Day 56.

 The season was filmed in Johannesburg, South Africa, in the same house Big Brother Mzansi season 4 was filmed in, earlier the same year.